carlosvin/uuid-cpp/README.md

-Example of C++ project skeleton with Meson Build and Catch Edit.
+Example of C++ project skeleton with Meson Build and Catch.

 This project consists of:
-- a library (lets name it `luuid`)
+- a library (let's name it `luuid`)
 - an executable `uuidgen` using that `luuid`
-- unit test executable testing `luuid` and using Catch framework
+- unit test executable for `luuid` and using Catch framework

 This project was created as learning example for article: [Choosing C++ stack](https://carlosvin.github.io/posts/choosing-modern-cpp-stack)